Iuliu Barasch

-Iuliu Barasch or Baraș (17 July 1815 – 31 March 1863) was a Galician-born Jewish physician, philosopher, pedagogue and promoter of Romanian culture and science who made his career in Romania.
+Iuliu Barasch or Baraș (17 July 1815 – 31 March 1863) was an Austrian Galician–born Romanian medical doctor, philosopher, pedagogue and promoter of Romanian culture and science who made his career in Romania.
 He played a leading role in disseminating the ideas of the Haskalah, or Jewish Enlightenment, among the Jews of Bucharest.

 Biography

-Yehuda ben Mordehai Barasch was born in Brody, Galicia (present-day western Ukraine, then in the possession of the Austrian Empire), on 17 July 1815 into a Hasidic family.
-As a youth he had a traditional Jewish education, before eventually engaging with the ideas of the Haskalah.
+Yehuda ben Mordehai Barasch was born in Brody, Galicia (present-day western Ukraine, then part of the Austrian Empire), on 17 July 1815 into a Hasidic Jewish family.
+As a youth, he had a traditional Jewish education before eventually engaging with the ideas of the Haskalah.
 He studied philosophy from 1836 at Leipzig University and in 1839 changed to a doctorate of medicine at the University of Berlin, which he completed in 1841.

-Barasch tried to settle in Moldavia, but the authorities refused to give him the licence to practice medicine, so he settled in Wallachia.
-In 1842, he was a physician in Călărași, then in 1845, in Craiova and finally settling in Bucharest.
+Barasch tried to settle in Moldavia, but the authorities refused to give him a licence to practice medicine, so he settled in Wallachia.
+In 1842, he was a physician in Călărași, then in 1845 in Craiova, and finally settled in Bucharest.
 He taught natural sciences at the Saint Sava Academy in 1852 and then was a professor at Bucharest's School of Medicine and Pharmacy.

-Beside working as a doctor, he became a radical and ardent Romanian patriot.
-A friend of C. A. Rosetti and Ion Heliade Rădulescu.
+Besides working as a doctor, he became a radical and Romanian patriot.
+He was a friend of C. A. Rosetti and Ion Heliade Rădulescu.

-He was a popularizer of medical science and of natural science in general, and the first Jewish Romanian journalist.
-In 1856—1859 he edited a journal Isis sau Natura (Isis or Nature), the first popular science magazine in Romania.
-The magazine published studies of astronomy, hypothetical articles about the plurality of worlds or about the most popular inventions of the time, such as aerostat and "submarine ships".
+He was a popularizer of medical science and natural science in general, and the first Jewish Romanian journalist.
+From 1856 to 1859, he edited the journal Isis sau Natura (Isis or Nature), the first popular science magazine in Romania.
+The magazine published studies of astronomy, hypothetical articles about the plurality of worlds, or about the most popular inventions of the time, such as the aerostat and "submarine ships".

 In 1858, Barasch was also the founder of the first children's hospital in Bucharest.
-From 1858 to 1860, he treated some 2,000 children in a 40-bed facility in his own house, in the Crucea de Piatră quarter of the Dudești neighborhood; in 1864, the hospital moved to a 90-bed facility in the Popa Tatu neighborhood.
+From 1858 to 1860, he treated about 2,000 children in a 40-bed facility in his own house, in the Crucea de Piatră quarter of the Dudești neighborhood; in 1864, the hospital moved to a 90-bed facility in the Popa Tatu neighborhood.

-In 1857, together with Aaron Aser and A. Vainberg, Barasch edited Israelitul Român ("The Romanian Israelite"), the first Romanian-language newspaper of the Jewish community in Romania, that was to remain in print for almost 100 years.
+In 1857, together with Aaron Aser and A. Vainberg, Barasch edited Israelitul Român ("The Romanian Israelite"), the first Romanian-language newspaper of the Jewish community in Romania, which was to remain in print for almost 100 years.

 He died in Bucharest on 31 March 1863, at the age of 47.
 He was buried in Bucharest in the Jewish cemetery on Sevastopol Street.
 After the abolition of this cemetery in the 1940s during the Ion Antonescu regime, his tomb was moved to the Filantropia Israelite Cemetery and appeared on the List of Historical Monuments in Bucharest (2004).
 He is memorialized in Bucharest's historically Jewish Văcărești neighborhood, where the Barașeum Theater, now home to the State Jewish Theater, the adjoining Barașeum clinic, and the street that runs in front of the theater, formerly Ionescu de la Brad, now str.
-Dr. Iuliu Barasch all being named in his honour.
+Dr. Iuliu Barasch, are all named in his honour.